Myasuka/flink-table-store-101/real-time-update/README.md

 ### About Data Genration
 TPC-H as a classic Ad-hoc query benchmark, it reveals not only the performance of SUT (system under test), but also models all sorts of data requirements close to the business senario in the real-word.
-This demo chooses the order line table `lineitem` and  Q1 to illustrate how FTS supports real-time records updates at the sacle of ten millions.
+This demo chooses the order line table `lineitem` and  Q1 to illustrate how Paimon supports real-time records updates at the sacle of ten millions.

 The schema of `lineitem` is listed as follow, and each row takes up to 128 bytes.
   <table>